 Similar to the City of Toronto’s Tenant Support Coordinator role that is currently under development, several jurisdictions have mentioned the implementation of a position or program that assist tenants in navigating and connecting tenants with support services.
 Recognizably, ensuring tenants can quickly navigate and access available supports is as important as the supports themselves, particularly in situations involving eviction.

-Notably,

 Observed in: New Westminster, New York City, Edmonton, Ottawa (Housing-Based Case Managers), and Victoria BC

 Details of Comparative Analysis of Renters Plans